oliver-house/credit-risk-modelling/README.md

 beside it are not.

-Earlier versions of this README bounded that optimism by argument - the weight surface is a broad plateau, 16% of the grid lands within 0.0002 of the best score, so there is little room to overfit.
-That argument is still true and the plot below still shows it, but it is now supporting colour rather than the bound.
+Earlier versions of this README bounded that optimism by argument - the weight surface is a broad plateau, 16.5% of the grid lands within 0.0002 of the best score, so there is little room to overfit.
+The plateau is real and the plot below still shows it, but it turns out to bound the wrong thing.
+It says that picking the *wrong* weights costs almost nothing; it says nothing about whether the blend's advantage over its own members is real, and that is the quantity the headline rests on.
 A stratified 20% slice is held back before any cross-validation, the weights are tuned on the remaining 80%, and those weights are applied to the held-out slice exactly once.
 `results.json` reports two figures from that:

-- **`oof_minus_holdout`** - the headline OOF number less the same blend measured blind.
-It absorbs ordinary train/holdout sampling noise as well as the weight search's optimism, so it bounds the latter rather than measuring it.
 - **`ensemble_gain_holdout`** - the ensemble less the best single model, both on the same unseen rows.
 This is the one that isolates what the blend actually buys.
+- **`oof_minus_holdout`** - the headline OOF number less the same blend measured blind.
+Reported for completeness, but read the first figure instead: this one is not a clean measurement, for the reason given below.

+**What it says.** On out-of-fold predictions the ensemble beats the best single model by **+0.00260**.
+On the held-out slice, with the weights frozen, that gain falls to **+0.00053**.
+Both comparisons are internally like-for-like, so the difference is the weight search scoring itself on its own data: roughly four fifths of the apparent ensemble gain is optimism.
+The blend is still worth having, but it buys about half a basis point over simply using XGBoost alone, not two and a half.

+**Why `oof_minus_holdout` came out negative.** It is -0.00249, meaning the holdout scored *higher* than the OOF number it was supposed to deflate.
+That is not evidence the weight search was unbiased.
+Each OOF prediction comes from the single fold model that did not train on that row, while each holdout prediction is the average of all five fold models, and averaging five boosters is worth a few basis points on its own.
+The comparison is therefore biased toward the holdout by construction, on top of ordinary sampling noise on 61,503 rows.
+It bounds nothing usefully, which is why the gain figure above is the one the conclusion rests on.

 ![Ensemble ROC curve](reports/roc_curve.png)